Kerry to take tough approach in China over South China Sea

 Failure to clinch an agreement could damage Washington's leadership image in Asia, where China has been forging ahead with a new Beijing-led Asian Infrastructure Investment Bank (AIIB) seen as a challenge to U.S. global financial leadership.

-(Addtional reporting by Phil Stewart and David Alexander, and Ben Blanchard and Sui-Lee Wee in Beijing; Editing by Emily Stephenson, W Simon, Christian Plumb, Chris Reese and Alex Richardson)
+(Reporting by David Brunnstrom, addtional reporting by Phil Stewart and David Alexander; editing by Emily Stephenson, W Simon, Christian Plumb and Chris Reese)